35 Valentine's Day gifts we love from Nordstrom

 Lexon Mino Bluetooth Speaker ($29.90; nordstrom.com)

-Set the mood with some tunes wherever you go with this Bluetooth portable speaker that happens to be available in both red and pink.
+Set the mood with some tunes wherever you go with this Bluetooth portable speaker, which happens to be available in both red and pink.

 _______________________________________________________________________________